Planning interventions in a controlled pandemic: the COVID-19 case: Experiments in a comprehensive scenario

+Here we investigate the behavior of the system as a function of the control parameters, highlighting trade-offs of different regimes.

-\subsection{Rate Control: assessing the impact of $\lambda$.}
+\subsubsection{Rate Control: assessing the impact of $\lambda$}

-Looking at Fig. \ref{fig3}, the suppression strategy (minimize $\lambda$) appears to be the most reasonable choice, since it minimizes the number of deaths incurring an almost constant economic cost for, say, all values of $\lambda < 10000$.
+When controlling the infection rate, the suppression strategy, i.e., minimizing $\lambda$, appears to be the most reasonable choice since it minimizes the number of deaths incurring an almost constant economic cost for, e.g., all values of $\lambda < 10000$.
 Indeed note that, once the system is stabilized around a fixed infection rate\footnote{Further, note that with proper control, the cost incurred during the transient phase necessary to bring the system to operate at a given $\lambda$ is negligible with respect to the long-term accumulated cost.} $\lambda^*$, the economic cost is the same for any $\lambda^*$, as long as $S(t) \approx N$.

-In the case of COVID-19 some countries (e.g., China) have indeed adopted the suppression strategy, which is particularly effective when restrictions can be geographically localized to small areas, with limited impact on the national economy.
-Of course, this cannot be a solution in the long term, unless the virus is totally eradicated, or conditions change (e.g., herd immunity is reached by means of vaccinations).
-Indeed, note that all results discussed so far have been obtained with fixed time horizon $t_{\max} = 1$ year.
+In the case of COVID-19, some countries, e.g., China, have adopted the suppression strategy, which is particularly effective when restrictions can be geographically localized to small areas with limited impact on the national economy.
+Of course, this cannot be a solution in the long term unless the virus is totally eradicated or conditions change, e.g., herd immunity is reached through vaccinations.
+Indeed, note that all results discussed so far refer to a fixed time horizon $t_{\max} = 1$ year.

-To understand how the optimal strategy might change, in the SIR model, as we increase the time horizon $t_{\max}$, it is convenient to look at the plot in Fig. \ref{fig4}, showing parametric curves of economic cost vs social cost, as we vary $\lambda$, for $t_{\max} = 1,2,4,8$ years.
-These results have been obtained running the multi-class model with $\theta = 1$, putting us in the most favorable conditions (i.e., in the presence of unlimited health care facilities) to decide to abandon the suppression strategy.
-Clearly, under the suppression strategy the economic cost increases linearly with time, so for $t_{\max}$ large enough this strategy becomes necessarily suboptimal\footnote{It should be noticed, however, that a finite population model like ours is not adequate to describe a system running for more than, say, a few years.}.
+To understand how the optimal strategy might change as we increase the time horizon $t_{\max}$, it is convenient to look at the plot in Fig. \ref{fig4}, showing parametric curves of economic cost vs. social cost, as we vary $\lambda$, for $t_{\max} = 1,2,4,8$ years.
+These results have been obtained by running the multi-class model with $\theta = 1$, putting us in the most favorable conditions (i.e., in the presence of unlimited healthcare facilities) to decide to abandon the suppression strategy.
+Clearly, under the suppression strategy, the economic cost increases linearly with time, so for $t_{\max}$ large enough, this strategy becomes necessarily suboptimal\footnote{It should be noticed, however, that a finite population model like ours is not adequate to describe a system running for more than, say, a few years.}.